 {\em 4) Web graph:} Onion services have a topologically different graph structure than the regular web.
-In particular, considering only onion domains and hyperlinks between them, the corresponding sub-graph consisted of 39.5k nodes and 743.2k directed edges.
+Considering only onion domains and hyperlinks between them, the corresponding subgraph consisted of 39.5k nodes and 743.2k directed edges.
 It contained 11.3k strongly connected components (SCC), where the largest component (LSCC) consisted of 40.3\% of the nodes and 44.7\% of the edges.
-The LSCC had an average clustering coefficient of 0.28, which is nearly half of the regular web's value.
+The LSCC had an average clustering coefficient of 0.28, which is nearly half of the regular web's value~\cite{leskovec2009community}.
 In terms of bow-tie decomposition, the largest component turned out to be an out-component, consisting of 40.3\% of the nodes, whereas in the regular web, the largest component is a core-component, consisting of 27.7\% of the nodes~\cite{broder2000graph}.
-Finally, 68.0\% of the top-100 domains in terms of their total degree centrality were indexers (i.e., link lists), making them the most influential.
-In terms of connectivity to the regular web, 18.1k onion domains connected to 13.3k regular web domains through 127.4k URLs, out of which 4.1k URLs were malicious.
+Finally, 68.0\% of the top-100 domains in terms of their degree centrality were indexers (i.e., link lists), making them the most influential domains in onion services.
+In terms of connectivity to the regular web, 18.1k onion domains connected to 13.3k regular web domains via 127.4k URLs, out of which 4.1k URLs were malicious.
 Moreover, 65.9\% of the malicious URLs, which belonged to 864 root-level regular domains, were pointed to by strictly illicit onion services, especially social media websites.

-To this end, our main contributions are the design and implementation of Dizzy, its enriched datasets, and the most comprehensive analysis of onion services to date.
-Finally, it is worth mentioning that local authorities are currently using our Dizzy deployment for e-crime investigation and cyber threat intelligence.
+To this end, our main contributions are the design and implementation of Dizzy, its enriched datasets, and the most comprehensive analysis of onion services to date.\footnote{Latest source code and datasets are available upon request.
+Please contact us via our GitHub organization account found here: \url{https://github.com/cibr-qcri}.} Finally, it is worth mentioning that local authorities are currently using our Dizzy deployment for e-crime investigation and cyber threat intelligence.